thebopshoobop/iter-range/README.md

 <a name="Range+includes"></a>

 ### range.includes(searchElement, [fromIndex]) ⇒ <code>boolean</code>
-Iterate over the range returning true if it contains the given element or -1.
+Return true if the Range contains the given element or -1.

 **Kind**: instance method of [<code>Range</code>](#Range)